Godspell: Casts

-Due to the fact the names of the characters are normally changed to the cast's name in professional productions, the names here match the character's main song sung, excluding Jesus and John/Judas.
+Since the names of the characters are normally changed to the cast members' names in professional productions, the names here match the character's main solo, excluding Jesus and John/Judas.
 These are the names the characters are referred to in the licensing of the show.

-Notable replacements include: Corbin Bleu as Jesus (Broadway 2011), Hannah Elless (Broadway 2011), Sonia Manzano (Broadway 1976), and Patti Mariano (Broadway 1976).
+Notable replacements include: Corbin Bleu as Jesus (Broadway 2011), Sonia Manzano (Broadway 1976), Don Scardino (Toronto 1972), Dave Thomas (Toronto 1972), and Victor Garber (Off-Broadway 1972).

 Synopsis

 Act I

-The show opens with God's voice, as spoken by Jesus, declaring his supremacy: "My name is Known: God and King.
-I am most in majesty, in whom no beginning may be and no end." ("Opening (Monologue)").
+The show opens with the "Opening (Monologue)", as God's voice, spoken by Jesus, declaring his supremacy: "My name is Known: God and King.
+I am most in majesty, in whom no beginning may be and no end."
 The cast then enters and takes the roles of various philosophers who sing their philosophies, first alone, then in cacophonous counterpoint ("Prologue: Tower of Babble").

 In response, John the Baptist enters blowing a shofar to call the community to order.
 He then beckons them to "Prepare Ye, The Way of the Lord!" and baptizes the cast ("Prepare Ye").
 John gives a short sermon, as Jesus watches quietly.
 Jesus then announces his presence and says that he also wishes to be baptized.
 John instead asks to be baptized by Jesus.
 Jesus explains that "We do well now to conform with all that God requires" and is baptized by John.
 The cast enters and sings with Jesus ("Save the People").

 In his first parable, Jesus explains that he has come "not to abolish the law and the prophets, but to complete."
 Jesus explains to the cast that those who adhere to the law of God will earn the highest place in the Kingdom of Heaven.
 He tells them the parable of the Widow and the Judge, demonstrating that God is a just jurist who will support those who cry out to him.

 The cast begins to understand Jesus' teachings and take it upon themselves to tell the story of the Pharisee and the Publican praying in the temple: "Every man who humbles himself shall be exalted!"

 As Jesus teaches the law of the offering gifts at the altar, the cast makes offerings of themselves.
 They are taught that to approach God's altar, they must be pure of heart and soul.
 They then act out the Parable of the Unforgiving Servant a story of a master and a servant who owes him a debt.
 The servant asks his master for pity in repaying the debt, and the master absolves it.
 The servant then turns to a fellow servant who "owed him a few dollars" and demands that it be paid in full.
 The master, hearing this, then condemns the servant to prison.
 Jesus explains the moral: "Forgive your brothers from your heart."
 The character telling the parable sings "Day by Day", and the cast joins in.
 After the song, Jesus teaches that if one part of you offends God, it is better to lose it than to have the whole of the body thrown into hell.